"The Advantage of Not Having a Home Mountain" | Backcountry Guide Daichi Terui

 Terui is a guide who has the perfect balance of drive to charge ahead without looking back once he has made up his mind, and the caution to always be cautious.
 This balance is perhaps the most important quality for a guide.
 Guests expect their guides to take them into a world beyond their own capabilities.
 Guides then do everything they can to meet those expectations.
 Naturally, this creates danger.
 They take into account the weather, the members, the snow quality, and various other factors, and draw a line at which they can avoid accidents and determine their limits for their activities and terrain

-Life is a game.
-It's better to be overly cautious.
+Playing is only fun if you're alive.
+It's better to be overly cautious about that line.
 It's better to be reserved.
 It's better to be human.
-It makes
+It puts people at ease

 Daichi Terui

 Born in Hanamaki City, Iwate Prefecture in 1990.
-A mountain guide active in all seasons, from high-altitude variation routes to overnight hut ski tours.
-He has been devoted to cross-country skiing since childhood, and first put on AT skis at the age of 19.
+A mountain guide who works all year round, from high-altitude variation routes to mountain hut ski tours.
+He has been dedicated to cross-country skiing since childhood and wore AT skis for the first time at the age of 19.

-His specialty mountain ranges at BC are northern and central Hokkaido, as well as his local Tohoku area.
-He is based in Sapporo and Azumino, and guides all over the country, connecting people with the mountains.
+His specialty mountain areas in backcountry skiing are northern and central Hokkaido, and his home area of Tohoku.
+He has bases in Sapporo and Azumino, and guides people and mountains throughout Japan.

 Terui Daichi